NarendraDwivedi/APIRequestSender/README.md

-# 🛠️ AI Request Sender
+# 🛠️ API Request Sender

 A powerful standalone **.NET desktop app** designed as an all-in-one API testing and developer utility workbench.